 Danny Deutsch - Guest Lecturer, SpaceIL project volunteer

 Danny Deutsch joined the SpaceIL project as a volunteer lecturer for students, and inspires them to be interested in space and technological science.

-Tali Toledano, the Kaplan school principal, asked Danny to speak at the school-wide ceremony, and tell students, teachers and parents about this aspiring and developing project, in order to inform them about the big dream.
+Tali Toledano, the Kaplan school principal, asked Danny to speak at the school ceremony, and tell students, teachers and parents about the ambitious and progressive project, in order to encourage them to dream big.